lsjj1999/TurtleBot3_Control/README.md

 >
 > catkin_make

+## How to run this package
-Setup the model name of turtlebot3.
-I used it for waffle_pi
+Select the model name of turtlebot3.
+I used model for waffle_pi
 > export TURTLEBOT3_MODEL=waffle_pi

 Run the gazebo environment that will operate the turtlebot3.